b06901089/R11921098_THESISv4/README.md

 The execution time will now simply be showed in logs.
 (i.e. Trasncode videos with different CRF/CQP and Resolution will get you the time.)
-If you don't know how to transcode videos, see [Demo Video part 4 - Demo visualization](https://youtu.be/V4gepF-8xaE).
+If you don't know how to transcode videos, see [Demo Video part 4 - Demo visualization](https://youtu.be/V4gepF-8xaE) or [Demo Video part 5 - revision part](https://youtu.be/z9e44XhxxfQ).
 (use `run.py` with `--cfg config/get_ground_truth.json` with different `crf`, `qp`, and `res` values.)